23 Funny Poems That Will Perk Up Your Day

-In honor of National Poetry Month, we present some of our favorite funny poems that are good for a laugh.
-Whether about animals, family life, or goofy people, they're all guaranteed to crack a smile.
+We present some of our favorite funny poems that are good for a laugh.
+Whether about animals, family life or goofy people, they're guaranteed to make you smile.

-Were you conditioned by academia to think that poems are stuffy, profound waxings on the natural world and the human condition?
+Were you conditioned by academia to think that love poems, short poems, funeral poems and other forms of poetry are stuffy, profound waxings on the natural world and the human condition?
 Think again.
-There are endless amounts of silly, whimsical, funny poems that are sure to give you a chuckle.
-Here are some of our favorites: Some imagine fun fantasy scenarios; some are just well-constructed nonsense; others will make you think as much as they’ll make you laugh.
+There are endless amounts of silly, whimsical and funny poems sure to give you a chuckle.
+Here’s a selection of our favorites: Some imagine fun fantasy scenarios, some are just well-constructed limericks that poke fun at nonsense and others are poems for kids that will make you think as much as they’ll make you laugh.
 Plus, check out these heartwarming inspirational poems.

 I have a little shadow that goes in and out with me,